 Sundays and holidays: Pharmacies on duty 24 hours and groceries at bus/railway stations from 8 a.m. to 9 p.m.

-Pharmacies are all over the city centre, and you can easily locate them by their green cross.
+Pharmacies are located all over the city centre, and you can easily spot them by their green cross.

 Pharmacies on duty on weekends and bank holidays: